-IV.
-Effect on Penalties if Employer Immediately Corrects

-Appropriate penalties will be proposed with respect to an alleged violation even though, after being informed of the violation by the CSHO, the employer immediately corrects or initiates steps to abate the hazard.
+The total reduction will normally be the sum of the reductions for each factor.
+Effect on Penalties if Employer Immediately Corrects Appropriate penalties will be proposed with respect to an alleged violation even though, after being informed of the violation by the CSHO, the employer immediately corrects or initiates steps to abate the hazard.
 In limited circumstances, this prompt abatement of a hazardous condition may be taken into account in determining the amount of the proposed penalties under the Quick-Fix penalty reduction.

-A. Quick-Fix Penalty Reduction
+a.
+Quick-Fix Penalty Reduction